Exclusive Lower Eyelid Rejuvenation

 Anesthesia

-All procedures at the Aesthetic Surgery Center are performed under intravenous sedation, also known as “twilight anesthesia.”
+All procedures at Ahn Point are performed under intravenous sedation, also known as "twilight anesthesia."
 We feel that procedures performed under twilight anesthesia are safer (without the risks of general anesthesia) and lead to a quicker and easier recovery.

 Lower Eyelid Surgery Recovery